 Bear country

 As always in the Canadian Rockies, you are in a bear habitat.
-You should always carry a bear spray (can be purchased at Visitor’s Centre or outdoor stores), know when and how to use it and make noise while hiking and running (so you don’ surprise any bears)!
+You should always carry a bear spray (can be purchased at Visitor’s Centre or outdoor stores), know when and how to use it and make noise while hiking and running (so you don’t surprise any bears)!
 Carefully read these instructions on how to behave around them.

 Visitor Centres

 Banff’s Visitor Centre is located at 224 Banff Avenue.
-They sell hiking maps, backcountry permits, souvenirs, bear sprays and provide invaluable information about Banff and other parks.
+They sell hiking maps, backcountry permits, souvenirs, and bear sprays and provide invaluable information about Banff and other parks.
 You can ask the rangers about trail reports before hiking for possible closures or to help you book a campground.

-It’s open daily from 8 am to 8 pm from May 18 to October 8, and 9 am to 5 pm outside those dates.
+It’s open daily from 8 am to 8 pm from May 17 to September 2, and 8 am to 5 pm from September 3 to October 14, 2024.
 You can also reach them at +1 403-762-1550 or [email protected]

 Lake Louise Visitor Centre is also open year-round.
 You will see it along the main road Lake Louise Drive when you come to Lake Louise village.
 You can reach them at +1 403-522-3833 or [email protected]